- Published on

 The goal: let data professionals focus on understanding the business.
 Capturing business processes in information models.
 Creating value iteratively.
 Not becoming experts in ensemble modeling techniques, but still enforcing that you actually model with clear purpose and semantic meaning.
 Not choosing between speed and quality, but getting both.

-It's ELv2 open source because this knowledge should belong to everyone.
+It's open source under the Elastic License v2 (ELv2) because this knowledge should belong to everyone.
 Not locked behind proprietary tools or expensive consulting.
 The data community built these patterns over decades - they should be accessible to everyone building data platforms.

-That's why Daana exists: to encode proven architectural knowledge and make it accessible.
+That's why Daana exists: to make architectural knowledge accessible through tooling.
 To combine the craft of data modeling with modern engineering practices.
 To reclaim what was lost.

 What This Means in Practice